matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/11 Continuous Integration.md

   * Staging
   * Production

-This process reduces errors and delays associated with having to rely on specialised staff or programmers to install releases.
+This process reduces errors & delays associated with having to rely on specialised staff or programmers to install releases.

 ### CI - Possible Benefits
-* Allows earlier detection and root cause analysis of integration problems
+* Allows earlier detection & root cause analysis of integration problems
 * Gives the development team regular feedback on whether the code is working
 * Keeps the version of the software being tested within a day of the version being developed
 * Reduces regression risk associated with developer code being refactored